 As always, the quality of the ingredients is the key to this simple recipe.
 Here are some tips:

-• Pesto – I include a link to our Spinach Basil Pesto, if you want to make your own.
-You can use your own favorite recipe, or store bought works okay, too.
+- Pesto – I recommend making this dish with either our Spinach Basil Pesto or our Homemade Genovese Pesto.
+You can also use your own favorite recipe, or store-bought works okay, too.
 Just make sure to purchase fresh, refrigerated pesto, not the jarred stuff.

 How to Make Pesto Goat Cheese Crostini